Waterhuman33/waterhuman33.github.io/_mainpages/about.md

 ## About me

-Describe yourself a bit.
+21 year old man from Gothenburg with a passion for games in all forms.

+### Hobbies
+- Board games
+- Beach Volleyball
+- Computer games

 ### Experience
-**Role**

-Company
-_20xx - 20xx, Location_

-Summary of what you did at the place

-- A bullet point for bragging
-- And for boasting
+**Retail sales associate**

+Liseberg AB
+2022 - 2024, Göteborg

+Assignments

+- keep the store in pristine shape
+- print and make photos/keyrings/magnets
+- help the guests and enhance their experience

 ### Education

 **Game Creator Programmer**
 Yrgo
 2023 - 2025, Gothenburg

 #### Independent Courses
 Graphic Design for Games 7.5 credits